 Agility

 From a very young age I have identified with the value of agility, both physical and mental.
 I wanted to be Tarzan, Zagor - men of the forest.
-The Puma (not the Eel)
+The Puma (not the Eel).
+Not very strong (I wasn’t) but rather svelte and efficient as a practitioner of Judo (I was) or Jujitsu.

+Mental agility is the ability to roam between different and seemingly distant concepts, but which it is possible to connect using reasoning and Imagination.
 Even between different languages and cultures.
-Distinct areas of knowledge, the versatility of the polymath who leaps ‘di palo in frasca’ (from pole to branch, like Tarzan) with confidence and self-mastery.
+Distinct areas of knowledge, the versatility of the polymath who leaps ‘di palo in frasca’ (from pole to branch, like Tarzan and Zagor) with confidence and self-mastery.
 Ignoring barriers and arbitrary boundaries, guided only by curiosity and the joy of exploration.

 Mentions